Company Guides 6 min read ·

 Start Practice → Upgrade to Pro →

-The BCG Online Case—known internally as “Casey”—is a chatbot-driven case interview that has become mandatory for most BCG offices worldwide.
-Based on our analysis of candidate experiences, approximately 70% of applicants now encounter Casey as their first screening hurdle, replacing the traditional BCG Potential Test in many regions.
+The BCG Online Case — known internally as “Casey” — is a chatbot-driven case interview that has replaced the traditional BCG Potential Test at most offices worldwide.
+Based on our analysis of candidate experiences across multiple recruiting cycles, approximately 70% of BCG applicants now encounter Casey as their first screening hurdle before meeting a live interviewer.

 Growth Strategy~25%“Client wants to expand into adjacent markets”

-Understanding the interface prevents costly mistakes—once submitted, answers cannot be changed.
+Understanding the interface prevents costly, irreversible mistakes — once submitted, no answer can be changed.

 Question Types and How to Approach Them

-Approach: Mentally build an issue tree from the options.
-Select choices that collectively cover the MECE framework—don’t pick three options that all address the same branch.
+Approach: Mentally build an issue tree from the available options.
+Select choices that collectively achieve MECE coverage — do not pick three options that all address the same branch of the tree.

 mindmap